CompuTec/computec-docs/docs/pdc/administrator-guide/pdc-licensing/pdc-license-request.md

 sidebar_position: 2
 ---

-# CompuTec PDC license request
+# CompuTec PDC License Request

-To obtain a license file, please create a support ticket via support.computec.pl (Type: Information, Component: License request) and provide the following information:
+To obtain a license file, please create a support ticket via [support.computec.pl](https://support.computec.pl/) (Type: Information, Component: License request) and provide the following information:

 ## License type

 The destined environment:

-- a customer server,
+- a customer server
 - a partner internal server

 and the license purpose: